 The use of LPR systems often creates more stringent parking compliance.
 Drivers quickly come to realize that they are more likely to be ticketed for parking illegally or past their time limit.
 They will choose to follow the rules.
 Pay-by-plate permit issuance also eliminates the opportunity to create fraudulent permits or misuse.

 Data tracking and access

 LPR systems don’t only track vehicle license plate and location information.
 They can also monitor parking space occupancy and length of occupancy.
 This information can have a significant impact on strategic decisions about the overall parking operations and how to most efficiently use your parking real-estate.
 We have highlighted several ways different Cities have put parking data to work to improve the parking situation for their constituents.

 Data is most helpful if you have access to it when you need it.
 Data is collected and made available in real-time which means that enforcement staff have up-to-date information on the history of a vehicle and can better determine a course of action.
 It also means that office staff have updated information to handle customer inquiries, violation payments, and permit renewals.
 Your team spends less time tracking down information or correcting mistakes.

-Moving to an LPR system does more than find inefficiencies in your operations.
+Moving to an LPR parking enforcement system does more than find inefficiencies in your operations.
 It is the right customer service solution.
 The removal of gates translates into better traffic flow in and out of parking zones and eliminates bottlenecks at entrances.
 Most users appreciate an easy online permit application process.
 There’s convenience with the pay-by-plate metering for non-permit spaces or Text2Park mobile payment options.
 Overall it creates a simpler and more flexible way for drivers to pay for parking.
 The improvements in parking compliance mean there are fewer fraudulent vehicles.
 This allows better access to parking for paying users.
 For many organizations, access to data about how drivers are using their parking spaces often leads to improvements in parking.
 LPR is usually a win-win for organizations and their users which guarantees License Plate Recognition ROI.